xieyuheng/inner/persons/robin-milner/1978-a-theory-of-type-polymorphism-in-programming.md

 > simple programming language, and a compile time type-checking
 > algorithm W which enforces the discipline.
 A Semantic Soundness
 > Theorem (based on a formal semantics for the language) states that
-> well-type programs cannot “go wrong” and a Syntactic Soundness
+> well-type programs cannot "go wrong" and a Syntactic Soundness
 > Theorem states that if W accepts a program then it is well typed.
 > We also discuss extending these results to richer languages; a
 > type-checking algorithm based on W is in fact already implemented